BatchClayderman/onePaperMultipleTypesettingStyles/README.md

 # onePaperMultipleTypesettingStyles

-This is the official one paper multiple typesetting styles implementation.
+This is the official one-paper-multiple-typesetting-styles implementation.